 autism spectrum disorder (ASD), and to be on the lookout for these signs during every well-child visit.

 At the same time, the Academy urges parents to always let their pediatricians know of any concerns they may have about their child's behavior and development.

-The AAP recommends autism-specific screening when children are at 18 and 24 months of age.
+autism-specific screening when children are at 18 and 24 months of age; the sooner an intervention program is started, the better.
 However, children should be evaluated at any age if a parent or professional has concern about the possibility of an ASD.

 Early Intervention for Children Ages 0-3